X-Ray Fluorescence Spectrometry (XRF)

 Energy Dispersive X-ray Spectroscopy (EDX)

-- Analysis of thicker deposits, coatings and oxides
+- Chemical analysis of thicker deposits, coatings and oxides

 - Corrosion evaluation